 We suggest the following:

 1) Provide a website page to report scams.
 This should ONLY be usable for Western Union Senders with a valid MTCN number – this means you will have a verified identity of a potential victim to start with.
-You record and show publically all complaints against recipients OUTSIDE the United States and Canada, or Western Europe – privacy laws and liability would probably prevent displaying US, CDN, and EURO residents anyway.
+You record and show publicly all complaints against recipients OUTSIDE the United States and Canada, or Western Europe – privacy laws and liability would probably prevent displaying US, CDN, and EURO residents anyway.
 Besides, the scammers are 99% outside these regions.

 3) Alter your terms and conditions with your overseas agencies and national companies to force reporting allegations of fraud to local authorities.
 Right now, NO ONE is reporting these to the governments involved.
 Your authority, under the threat of the loss of their agency standing, will force your partners to do this, and to provide you with proof of their actions in order to keep their agency status.
 This goes a long way to enhance Western Union’s name as a defender of its sending customers.
-Also require that in countries such as Ghana, and other Very High Fraud localities, require your agencies to take a digital photos of the receivers – these you can easily maintain this for the benefit of U.S., Canadian, and European Law Enforcement, and connect them to your scammer database.
+Also require that in countries in West Africa such as Ghana, Nigerian, and other Very High Fraud localities, require your agencies to take digital photos of the receivers – these you can easily maintain for the benefit of U.S., Canadian, and European Law Enforcement, and connect them to your scammer database.
 Frankly, why are you not taking photos of all receivers already?

-5) Ban receivers with multiple reports of fraud – do you really need their business, and that of their victims into those countries?
+5) Ban receivers with reports of fraud – do you really need their business, and that of their victims into those countries?

 Even if you do only 1, 2, and 3 above, you can dramatically change the landscape and reduce significantly the amount of fraud coming out of Western Africa.
 You, Western Union, can become that beacon of light that you were over 100 years ago when you enabled communications around the U.S. and the World!